-The first West African country in which Humanity & Inclusion ever worked, our team has been present in Burkina Faso since 1991, defending the fundamental rights of people with disabilities and responding to the urgent needs of people affected by conflict.
+In Burkina Faso, Humanity & Inclusion defends the fundamental rights of people with disabilities and is responding to the urgent needs of people affected by conflict.